sebastianseilund/stack2source/README.md

 Formats the stack as a string and returns it.
 If you just want to parse a stack string to a sourcemapped string, this is what you'll want to use.
 See Quickstart.

 Currently always formats in V8-style.
-Even if the input stack was from Firefox fx.
+Even if the input stack was from e.g. Firefox.

 ### `StackFrame`